jelastic-jps/docker-native/addons/text/swarm-success-no-ssh-keys.md

 ${nodes.cp.master.intIP}:2377
 ```

 **Note:** The above-specified strings are suitable to connect nodes hosted inside the same platform.
-To include external swarm members, replace the last line with the master node [public IP](https://docs.jelastic.com/public-ip) (or [endpoint](https://docs.jelastic.com/endpoints)).
+To include external swarm members, replace the last line with the master node [endpoint](https://docs.jelastic.com/endpoints).